Organic Lavender Oil

 Relieves Muscle & Joint Pain*

 What is Lavender Essential Oil?The use of Lavender oil in complementary and alternative health to support a variety of ailments is increasing, and interest in its potential has been growing all over the world.
-Aromatherapy, which employs essential oils extracted from various plants and herbs, is widely used and it is becoming a support tool in alternative health.
+Aromatherapy, which employs essential oils extracted from various plants and herbs, is widely used and it is becoming a useful support tool in alternative health.
 Inhalation aromatherapy has especially received attention mainly for its effects of relaxation and improvement of emotional or psychological function.
-Lavender and its essential oil have been used for centuries due to its antiseptic, antimicrobial effects when used topically on the skin or in supporting a calm nervous system .
-In today’s folk health, the oil is applied also for the support of ailments such as anxiousness support, restfulness, sleep support and mood management.
+Lavender and its essential oil have been used for centuries due to its antiseptic, microbial support effects when used topically on the skin or in supporting a calm nervous system .
+In today's folk remedies, the oil is applied also for the support of ailments such as anxiousness support, restfulness, sleep support and mood management.
 Administration routes include absorption via the respiratory tract or oral ingestion. *

 Phytochemical ContentLavender (Lavandula angustifolia) essential oil consists of a mixture of mono- and sesquiterpenoid alcohols, esters, oxides, and ketones, containing linalool, linalyl acetate, 1,8-cineole, terpinen-4-ol, β-caryophyllene, and camphor as a primary component.